 At the university level, business or technology schools can also offer professional licenses as well as master’s degrees for a successful entrepreneurial career.

-Once again, if you'd like to go into brand building without having taken a course of study, this is very possible and can enable you to retrain professionally alongside your main job to start with, as a total retraining project, or as a student or retiree project, for example.
+Once again, if you’d like to go into launching a brand without having taken a course of study, this is very possible and can enable you to retrain professionally alongside your main job to start with, as a total retraining project, or as a student or retiree project, for example.
 The only skills that no school can teach you will be a passion for your field and tenacity in the face of your entrepreneurial journey.

 Online training